sirharis214/lamp-stack/README.md

 * Configure the rabbitmq server by running script [rabbitmq-config.sh](./Setup/rabbitmq-config.sh) as root:
 	- Creates vhost
 	- Creates new rabbitmq admin user
-	- Creates Exchanges, Queues and binds them
+	- Creates Exchange, Queues and bind them
 * Run [rabbitmqServer.php](./rabbitmq-server/rabbitmqServer.php)

 ### Step 3
 Use VM3 to configure backend-server.
 This VM hosts the database.
-We will create the database, database user, and tables.
-A rabbitmq service will also be ran on this VM which listens to the Queue `data-get-backend-data` which is binded with the Exchange `data-backend-exchange`.
-Requests recieved will be processed by performing queries on database and then a response will be send back to VM 1.
+We will create the database, database user, and tables. we will also run a rabbitmqServer.php on this VM which listens to the Queue `data-backend`.
+Requests recieved will be processed by performing queries on database and then a response will be send back to VM 1 via a reply queue that VM 1 declared at the time of sending request.

 * Download git
 	- `sudo apt-get update && sudo apt-get install git`